Hey everybody, and welcome to PT Pioneer.

-Once you’ve made your choice and enrolled in your preferred fitness trainer program, it’s time to get busy.
+Once you’ve chosen and enrolled in your preferred fitness trainer program, it’s time to get busy.

-Your study process is only as good as the materials you have on hand, a topic I’ll discuss in more detail.
+Your study process is only as good as the materials you have, a topic I’ll discuss in more detail.

 From there, it’s time to nail the final assessment, which may come in different forms.
 In this case, we’re dealing with written, multiple-choice exams.

-Having an idea of what the exam will look like beforehand allows you to practice your exam-taking approach.
+Knowing what the exam will look like beforehand lets you practice your exam-taking approach.

-Should you fail your first attempt, many exams allow a retest either with a nominal fee or completely for free.
+Should you fail your first attempt, many exams allow a retest with a nominal fee or completely free.

 Step 5: Start Working with Bodybuilding Athletes

-Once you’ve certified and gotten all your credentials lined up, it’s time to take on the role of bodybuilding coach.
+Once you’re certified and gotten all your credentials lined up, it’s time to take on the role of bodybuilding coach.

 Unlike many other coaching and instructor careers, bodybuilding relies predominantly on who you know and what you can prove.

-For instance, if you were entering the strength and conditioning field, you would search for jobs through professional recruitment platforms and jobs classifieds for sports performance specialists.
+For instance, if entering the strength and conditioning field, you would search for jobs through professional recruitment platforms and job classifieds for sports performance specialists.

-Bodybuilding is a bit different; a lot of the coaches attain their roles through word of mouth, reputation in the game, and even social media presence.
+Bodybuilding is a bit different; many coaches attain their roles through word of mouth, reputation in the game, and even social media presence.

 It’s a community-based environment with a lot of culture and tradition that goes into it.